support@psrcompliance.com +91 87961 04190 WhatsApp

 4. Do small milk vendors also need FSSAI registration?

-Yes, small milk vendors may need at least basic FSSAI registration depending on their business size and turnover.
+Yes, small milk vendors may need at least Basic FSSAI registration depending on their turnover and business size.

 5. Is this rule applicable to dairy cooperative members?